apache/qpid/java/jca/README-JBOSS.txt

 queue/HelloQueue

 This destination can be retrieved from JNDI and be used for the consumption or production of messages.
 The desinationAddress property can be customized for your environment.
 Please see the Qpid Java Client documentation for specific configuration options.

   <mbean code="org.jboss.resource.deployment.AdminObject"
          name="qpid.jca:name=HelloTopic">
      <attribute name="JNDIName">HelloTopic</attribute>
-     <depends optional-attribute-name="RARName">jboss.jca:service=RARDeployment,name='qpid-ra-0.10.rar'</depends>
+     <depends optional-attribute-name="RARName">jboss.jca:service=RARDeployment,name='qpid-ra-<ra-version>.rar'</depends>
      <attribute name="Type">javax.jms.Destination</attribute>
      <attribute name="Properties">
-        destinationType=TOPIC
-        destinationAddress=amq.topic
+        DestinationAddress=amq.topic
      </attribute>
   </mbean>